lucamul/lucamul.github.io/README.md

 This repository contains the code used to create my personal portfolio website, to see it click [here](https://lucamul.github.io/).

-The code is a mix of many parts taken from free website templates from the web and many personal additions and modifications.
+The template was kindly taken from Elia Fantini, to see his work click [here](https://eliafantini.github.io/Portfolio/).

 ## Authors
 - [Luca Multazzu](https://github.com/lucamul)